katrintirok/python-environmental-lesson/_episodes/03-index-slice-subset.md

 >    - `rainfall_df.iloc[0:4, 1:4]`
 >    - `rainfall_df.loc[0:4, 1:4]`
 >
 > - How are the two commands different?
+(HINT: you may get an error message)
 >
 > 3. Create a new dataframe that only holds the first 20 rows and columns `UT`,`raingauges_id` and `data` {: .challenge}